houzyk/thephilosophicalcode/HelloComputer/HelloComputer.md

 Section 3.
 I take a slight detour in outlining the relationship between my Linguistic Answer and two paradigms of programming- the imperative paradigm (think JS or Python) and the declarative/functional paradigm (think Haskell or Agda).

 Section 4.
-I briefly look at the philosophical implications of my Linguistic Answer.
+I briefly look at two philosophical implications of my Linguistic Answer.

 ### 1. My Method